BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 #### Ikegami et al, 2020

-In this publication, the authors evaluated the impact of 239 *BRCA2* variants on homology-directed DNA repair and drug sensitity, in a human cell line.
+In this publication, the authors evaluated the impact of 239 *BRCA2* variants on homology-directed DNA repair and drug sensitivity.

 * #### Discordant ((Discordant_Ikegami_ENIGMA_BRCA12_Functional_Assays))
-    Indicates if there was discordance between the functional evidence and clinical classification
+    Indicates if the functional evidence on the variant was discordant with its clinical classification
 * #### Olaparib ((Olaparib_fClass_Ikegami_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant on Olaparib drug sensitivity
 * #### Niraparif ((Niraparif_fClass_Ikegami_ENIGMA_BRCA12_Functional_Assays))